 Private insurance for residency

 Specific visa requirements such as the (non-lucrative visa) or the (retirement visa) require that you have private medical insurance to obtain your Spanish residency permit.

-Primary healthcare in Spain is provided by General practitioners and healthcare centres such centres as centro salud (CS) and centro de aspirada primarica (CP).
-The health centres are situated all across the region with a number of multi-specialities teams, including GP, paediatrician, nurse gynaecologist physiotherapist.
+Primary healthcare in Spain is provided by General practitioners and healthcare centres known as centro de salud (CS) and centro de atención primaria (CP).
+The health centres are situated all across the region with a number of multi-specialities teams, including GP, paediatricians, nurse gynaecologist physiotherapist.